Skip to main content

 Learning Objectives

-The Mission of the JDP in Public Health (Global Health) is to prepare leaders and researchers in academia and public health practice who:
+The mission of the JDP in global health is to prepare leaders and researchers in academia and public health practice who:

 • Write or contribute to the writing of research or program proposals, scientific reports, and evaluations, and be able to evaluate the writings of other health professionals.